Personal Capital Budgeting and Investment Analysis Review

 |Over $10 million||0.49%|

 If you compare these costs to some of the other robo-advisors, you’ll see that Personal Capital tends to charge more.
-Having 24/7 access to financial advisors might make up for the difference in cost, but that’s a decision that consumers will have to make for themselves.
+Having 24/7 access to financial advisors might make up for the difference in cost.
+However, this is only available to customers with an account minimum of $100,000.
+If your balance is lower, it might not be worth it.

 Personal Capital provides excellent options to help manage your money.
 Its primary function is that of an account aggregator.
 Your transactions automatically sync from accounts you connect to the program.

 Entering information directly without linking an account is not possible, which could be an issue for some users.
-You’re also not able to pay your bills directly from the program.
+You’re also not able to pay your bills directly from the program, so you will need a different method for that.

 Personal Capital Review Summary